Dewesoft X offers two different time base types for multiple graphs on the X-axis: single time axis or multiple time axes.

 For example, if we want to have the signal change to red when it rises above 330 deg or changes to yellow when it falls below 200 deg, we set this meter up accordingly (see picture above).

-Note: the number changes to red as a standard when it is outside of both limit and remains green when it is within the limit(s).
+Note: the number changes to red as a standard when it is outside of both limits and remains green when it is within the limit(s).

 You can set Lower limit, Upper limit, or both limits for each meter.
 If you want to change the limit color simply click on the colored field next to the high or low limit field and choose the desired color from the appearing color selector window.